sellmerfud/optparse/README.markdown

        -v -b -text    <-- The -b option is interpreted without an argument -v -b --text   <-- The -b option is interpreted without an argument -v -b-text     <-- The -b option is assigned the value "-text" (no intervening space)

+## How Integer Switches Are Parsed ##
+Integer switches are switches that are specified by a single dash '-' followed by one or more digts. such as `-10`.
+Integer switches are parsed similar to short switches.
+The being with a single dash and they may be compbined with other short switches that do not expect arguemnts.

+Note: If you define and integer switch, you cannot have any short switchs whose name consists of a digit and vice versa.

+    Assume that the following switches have been defined:
+       -t, --text   (Takes no argument)
+       -v           (Takes no argument)
+       -<nmumber>   (An int swtch)
+       -f FILE      (Requires an argument)
+       -b [OPT]     (Takes an optional argument)

+    Switches that do not accept arguments including the interger switch may be specified separately or may be concatenated together:
+       -10tv  == -10 -t -v == -t10v

+    A switch that takes an argument may be concatenated to an integer switch as long as it is the last switch in the group:
+        -10tvf foo.tar  ==  -10 -t -v -f foo.tar
+        -tvf10 foo.tar  ==  -t -v -f 10 foo.tar  (10 becomes the argument value for the -f switch)

 ## How Long Switches Are Parsed ##
 Long switches encountered on the command line are interpreted as follows: